THE VOLGA GERMANS IN PORTLAND

 • Works Cited

-People > Our People > Georg Peter Klaus
+People > Our People > Georg Peter and Amalia Klaus

-Peter died on August 17, 1967 and he was buried at the Rose City Cemetery.
+Molly died on May 23, 1955, and was buried at the Rose City Cemetery.

 Peter Klaus family